 Is it better to agree if possible?

-The Courts have expressed support for the notion that couples can make agreement between themselves as to how they wish to order their affairs.
+The Courts have expressed support for the notion that couples can make an agreement between themselves as to how they wish to order their affairs.
 Any such agreement should be given significant weight should either of the parties later wish to re-visit the matter.
 This is particularly important if the couple at the time of coming to the agreement had specified that it should be final.

-The courts then, should only get involved to alter the situation after this, if such an agreement does not “properly provide” for one party or if the circumstances of one or other of those involved have changed dramatically since this was entered into.
+The courts then should only get involved to alter the situation after this, if such an agreement does not “properly provide” for one party or if the circumstances of one or other of those involved have changed dramatically since this was entered into.

 In a similar vein, the courts have indicated that any windfall or wealth which one party gets after the couple’s relationship has formally ended or, very importantly, assets which were inherited by one party should not automatically be open to a claim by the other unless they were involved directly in obtaining same.
-Any such assets however, may be considered relevant to the “proper provision” criteria.
+Any such assets, however, may be considered relevant to the “proper provision” criteria.

 Does Separation or Divorce Really mean the end?!

 While the formalising of Separation will recognise that a couple are no longer living with one another as husband and wife and a divorce will legally end a marriage there are some limited cases where any division of assets that has taken place in doing so can be re-visited and varied.
 Maintenance is an example of this.